BN Notes

 Same types of engagement (and sources) as previous posts

 This is not symmetrical: about 30% of women who engaged with RAI also engaged with SAL; but only 13% of women who engaged with SAL also engaged with RAI.
-Probably reflects the narrower subject area of RAI compared to SAL (I assume we’d see something similar for (eg) RHS if we had that data).
+Probably reflects the narrower subject area of RAI compared to SAL (I assume we’d see something similar for (eg) RHS).

 With breakdown by engagement types.